kuzudb/graph-rag-workshop/README.md

 RAG, the quality of the graph (entities and relationships) is crucial to the quality of the responses generated

-Feel free to fork this repo and try out the workflow on your own datasets!
+Feel free to clone/fork this repo and try out the workflow on your own datasets!